 Research in music therapy supports its effectiveness in six areas: psychological, emotional, physical, spiritual, cognitive and social.

-- Call up repressed (bottled up) emotions that may now be released.
+- Music can call up repressed (bottled up) emotions that may then be released.

 - Anxiety reduction.

 - Music can affect the body by changing your heart rate and lowering blood pressure and respiration (breathing) rate.

 - Improved motor development or processing.

 - Relaxation and/or improved sleep.

 - It can physically stimulate conscious or unconscious body movements, such as toe tapping or large body movements, and improved gait (walking) and speech.